Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01191] mapped ApplicationDataType and ImplementationDataType shall be compatible (cid:100) In order to set up a valid DataTypeMap between an ApplicationDataType and an ImplementationDataType the two types shall be compatible.
 This is further explained in chapter 6.2.5.
 Of course, if ImplementationDataTypes are generated from existing ApplicationDataTypes it is expected that they will be automatically compatible. (cid:99)(RS_SWCT_03216, RS_SWCT_03217)

 Furthermore, the various mappings are aggregated in a container DataTypeMappingSet for easier maintenance in artifacts.

-This class represents a list of mappings between ApplicationDataTypes and ImplementationDataTypes.
-In addition, it can contain mappings between ImplementationDataTypes and ModeDeclarationGroups.

 Table 5.6: DataTypeMappingSet